 Results of the per-unit cost-effectiveness analyses are presented in Table 47 through Table 48.
 These savings figures are relative to an existing building with R-11 attic or roof insulation.
-As is discussed in Appendix H, these measures were evaluated against a baseline with both R-11 and R-19 insulation.
-Additional analysis results can be found in Appendix I.
+As is discussed in Appendix G, these measures were evaluated against a baseline with both R-11 and R-19 insulation.
+Additional analysis results can be found in Appendix H. Red values without parenthesis indicate a B/C ratio less than 1.0.